dokku/dokku/docs/getting-started/install/dreamhost.md

 This allows OpenStack client to connect to DreamHost API endpoints.
-The command below creates a new server instance named `my-dokku-instance` based on Ubuntu 14.04, with 2GB RAM and 1CPU (the flavor called `supersonic`), opening network port access to HTTP and SSH (the `default` security group), and the name of the chosen SSH key.
+The command below creates a new server instance named `my-dokku-instance` based on Ubuntu 14.04, with 2 GB RAM and 1 CPU (the flavor called `supersonic`), opening network port access to HTTP and SSH (the `default` security group), and the name of the chosen SSH key.
 This key will be automatically added to the new server in the